numpy/numpy/doc/neps/ufunc-overrides.rst

 ``__array_ufunc__`` [6]_.
 In the end, allowing classes to opt out was preferred, and the above reasoning led us to agree on a similar implementation for :class:`ndarray` itself.
-We decided to require disabling ufuncs to opt out to ensure that a class cannot define Ufuncs to return different results than the corresponding binary operations (i.e., if ``np.add(x, y)`` is defined, it should match ``x + y``).
+We decided to require disabling ufuncs to opt out in order to ensure that a class cannot define Ufuncs to return different results than the corresponding binary operations (i.e., if ``np.add(x, y)`` is defined, it should match ``x + y``).

 ..
 [9] http://bugs.python.org/issue30140